Thursday, 26 September 2013

 According to today’s report in the Tamworth Herald, the church is likely to be de-consecrated and sold, possibly for conversion to a house.

-But, despite next month’s closure, I hope that with a little imagine this church this church can remain a great link for local people and a centre for the community for generations to come.
+But, despite next month’s closure, I hope that with a little imagination this church can remain a great link for local people and a centre for the community for generations to come.